Listen to a PDF Aloud — Free, In-Browser, No Upload

 - Re-export through a word processor.
 Open the PDF in Word, Pages, or LibreOffice, save as DOCX or ODT, then drop that in.
 The round-trip often produces cleaner reading order than the PDF itself.

-Scanned PDFs can't be read directly by any TTS tool, including this one.
 A scanned PDF is a stack of page-sized images with no text layer — to pdf.js, literally no text to extract, just pixels.
-You need to run OCR (optical character recognition) first to generate the text layer.
+Historically that meant you had to run OCR (optical character recognition) somewhere else first.
+Quick TTS now does that step for you, in the browser.

-To tell what you have: open the PDF in any viewer and try to select a sentence with the cursor.
-If you can highlight text, Quick TTS will read it.
-If the cursor selects a rectangular image region, it's scanned.
+To tell what you have before you start: open the PDF in any viewer and try to select a sentence with the cursor.
+If you can highlight text, Quick TTS reads the text layer directly.
+If the cursor selects a rectangular image region, it's scanned — and OCR takes over automatically.
+Either way, it stays in your browser.

 Privacy: your PDF never leaves your browser